ghc-proposals/ghc-proposals/0000-type-infix.rst

 Require namespacing fixity declarations for type names
 ======================================================

 GHC allows infix names at the type level using the ``TypeOperators`` extension.
-However, GHC's mechanism for providing fixity declarations for such infix type names is rather deficient.
-I propose to tighten up the implementation by allowing users to indicate that an fixity declaration should specifically be for an type name by typing out an explicit ``type`` namespace.
+However, GHC's mechanism for providing fixity declarations for such infix type names is rather deficient, as the same syntax is used for declare fixities for both value-level and type-level names.
+I propose to tighten up the implementation by allowing users to indicate that an fixity declaration should specifically be for a value or type name by typing out an explicit ``value`` or ``type`` namespace.
 I also propose deprecating the current, ambiguous mechanism for providing fixity declarations for type names and eventually requiring the use of the ``type`` namespace for all fixity declarations for type names in the future.

 Motivation